New Granada Theatre

 - May 14, 2007 — Heinz to grant money to revitalize Pittsburgh's New Granada

-The building still sits abandonded.
-Community leaders are looking to save the theater and restore it.
+The building still sits abandoned.
+Community leaders were looking to save the theatre and restore it.
+However, it has apparently been gutted internally, but restoration continues in 2025.

 Just login to your account and subscribe to this theater.